Udyam/MOSAIC-21-PS2-Handwritten-Hindi-Word-Recognizer/README.md

 # Handwritten-Hindi-Word-Recognizer
+## MOSAIC (IIT BHU Electronics Engineering Society's Technical Fest's Event based on Image processing and Machine learning)
+### Problem Statement for Round 1
+### Task
+In today's ever-evolving & fast-paced world, we at Udyam believe it is essential for us to stay in touch with our roots.
+Your task is to implement a Handwritten Hindi Word Recognizer.

+You can access the full problem statement pdf file and model.h5 file from [here](https://drive.google.com/drive/folders/1ckDfKecwtcjJuED1iMj-fW_XRfOchfT0?usp=sharing)

 There are three steps in recognition which are pre-processing, feature extraction and classification.
 We adopt the divide-and conquer policy wherein a major category is divided into sub-categories thus making the classification process simpler.